heptarri/dcsapp-web/README.md

-# dcsapp
+# DCSAPP-WEB

-> Deepin Community Store's Client
+## This is part of Deepin Community Store's Client Pages.

+> If you find every trouble in this project,please e-mail at beautifuldistance@163.com .

 ## Build Setup